slbailey/Retrovue/docs/contracts/resources/CollectionUpdateContract.md

 - **B-1:** The command MUST accept `<collection_id>` as any of: full UUID, external ID (e.g. Plex library key), or case-insensitive display name.
 Collection name matching MUST be case-insensitive.
 If multiple collections match the provided name (case-insensitive), the command MUST exit with code 1 and emit: "Multiple collections named '<name>' exist.
 Please specify the UUID."
 Resolution MUST NOT prefer one collection over another, even if one has exact casing match.
 - **B-2:** If no collection matches the provided identifier, the command MUST exit with code 1 and emit: "Error: Collection 'X' not found."
-- **B-3:** At least one operation flag (`--enable-sync`, `--disable-sync`, `--add-enricher`, `--delete-enricher`, `--list-enrichers`, or `--path-mapping`) MUST be provided.
-If none are provided, the command MUST exit with code 1 and emit: "Error: Must specify at least one operation: --enable-sync, --disable-sync, --add-enricher, --delete-enricher, --list-enrichers, or --path-mapping."
+- **B-3:** If no operation flags are provided, the command MUST still apply attached ingest-scope enrichers to existing assets needing enrichment and report enrichment stats.
+If no enrichers are attached, the command MAY be a no-op.
+ - **B-20:** When `--apply-enrichers` is provided, the command MUST apply the attached ingest-scope enrichers to assets needing enrichment (state='new' or outdated checksum) and include enrichment stats in JSON output.
-- **B-4:** If both `--enable-sync` and `--disable-sync` are provided, the command MUST exit with code 1 and emit: "Error: Cannot specify both --enable-sync and --disable-sync.
+- **B-4:** If both `--sync-enable` and `--sync-disable` are provided, the command MUST exit with code 1 and emit: "Error: Cannot specify both --sync-enable and --sync-disable.
 Use one flag only."
-- **B-5:** For `--enable-sync`, if `ingestible=false`, the command MUST exit with code 1 and emit: "Error: Cannot enable sync for collection 'X'.
+- **B-5:** For `--sync-enable`, if `ingestible=false`, the command MUST exit with code 1 and emit: "Error: Cannot enable sync for collection 'X'.
 Collection is not ingestible.
 Check path mappings and prerequisites with 'retrovue collection show <id>'."
-- **B-6:** For `--disable-sync`, if `sync_enabled=false`, the command MUST exit with code 1 and emit: "Error: Cannot disable sync for collection 'X'.
+- **B-6:** For `--sync-disable`, if `sync_enabled=false`, the command MUST exit with code 1 and emit: "Error: Cannot disable sync for collection 'X'.
 Collection is not currently sync-enabled."
 - **B-7:** If `--enable-sync` is provided for a collection that is already `sync_enabled=true`, the command MUST succeed with exit code 0, MUST NOT modify the database, and MUST indicate that the collection is already enabled.
 - **B-8:** If `--disable-sync` is provided for a collection that is already `sync_enabled=false`, the command MUST succeed with exit code 0, MUST NOT modify the database, and MUST indicate that the collection is already disabled.
 - **B-9:** When `--add-enricher` is provided, the `--priority` flag MUST also be provided.
 If `--add-enricher` is specified without `--priority`, the command MUST exit with code 1 and emit: "Error: --priority is required when using --add-enricher."